DevMountain/categorizer/README.md

 ### Summary

-In this step we'll import the `createChart` action creator into the `App` component, connect our action creator, and then pass it down as a `prop` into our `NewChart` component.
+In this step, we'll import the `createChart` action creator into the `App` component, connect our action creator, and then pass it down as a `prop` into our `NewChart` component.

 ### Instructions